Forms on Berkovich spaces based on harmonic tropicalizations: Differential forms

 \begin{proof} It is clear that \eqref{preforms to forms} follows from \eqref{injectivity of lift} and Lemma~\ref{sec:ps.form.on.complex}, and \eqref{compatibility of pull-backs} is obvious from the definitions as $h\circ f$ is a harmonic tropicalization map by Remark~\ref{remark on tropicalization maps}.
 It remains to show \eqref{injectivity of lift}.
 Obviously, the map $h^*$ is a homomorphism of bigraded differential $\R$-algebras.
 To show the crucial injectivity, let us pick $\alpha \in \cA^{\bullet,\bullet}(h(X))$ with $h^*(\alpha)=0$.
 Using that the presheaf of weakly smooth forms and the sheaf of weakly smooth forms have the same stalks, every $x \in X$ has a compact strictly affinoid neighbourhood $W$ such that the preform $(h|_W,\alpha|_{h(W)})$ is zero.
 By Lemma~\ref{sec:ps.form.on.complex}, we have $\alpha|_{h(W)}=0$.
 Using that $X$ is compact, we see that finitely many such $W$ cover $X$ and hence the corresponding $h(W)$ cover $h(X)$.
 We conclude that $\alpha=0$, proving injectivity in \eqref{injectivity of lift}. \end{proof}

 \begin{rem}[Smooth forms] In the above, if we replace harmonic tropicalization maps by smooth tropicalization maps, then we get the \defi{smooth differential forms} introduced by Chambert-Loir and Ducros (see below for a proof).
 They give rise to a sheaf $\cAsm=\bigoplus_{p,q}\cAsm^{p,q}$ of bigraded differential $\R$-algebras with respect to differentials $\d'$ and $\d''$.
 The elements of $\cAsm^{0,0}$ are called \defi{smooth functions}.
 Again, we have a functorial pull-back with respect to morphisms of analytic spaces.
-In this setting, we do not need to assume that the spaces are either good or strict.

 Now we show that $\cAsm$ agrees with the sheaf $\cA_{\rm CD}$ of smooth forms defined in \cite{chambert_ducros12:forms_courants}.
 Let $U\subset X$ be an open set whose closure $\bar U$ is a compact strictly analytic domain, and let $(h,\alpha)$ be a smooth preform on $U$ as defined in~\secref{piecewise smooth preforms} with respect to a smooth tropicalization map $h \colon \bar U \to \R^n$.
 Choose a moment map $\phi\colon\bar U\to\bGm^{n,\an}$ such that $h = \phi_{\trop}$.
 Then $(\phi|_U, h(\bar U))$ is a tropical chart in the sense of~\cite[3.1.1]{CLD}, so $\alpha\in\cA(h(\bar U))$ defines an element of $\cA_{\rm CD}(U)$, which does not depend on the choice of~$\phi$ by Lemme~3.1.10 of \textit{loc.\ cit.} Sheafifying, we get a homomorphism of sheaves $\cA_{\rm sm}\to\cA_{\rm CD}$.
 This homomorphism is surjective by~\S3.1.9 of \textit{loc.\ cit.}, and it is injective by~\secref{harmonic lift to weakly smooth forms} and Lemme~3.2.2 of \textit{loc.\ cit.} \end{rem}